BLUF is an acronym that means “Bottom line up front.” Here’s how the simple yet effective BLUF writing technique can boost your digital marketing.

 What is BLUF?

-Outside of the military, BLUF is also applied to writing in various fields:
+Outside of military communication, BLUF is also applied to writing in various fields.

 Where content marketing is concerned, this technique basically places the conclusion at the start of the content piece, allowing readers to grasp your main point quickly.